interacquas/ignobioR/README.md

 # The Authors

-Marco D'Antraccoli, Botanic Garden and Museum, University of Pisa (marco.dantraccoli@unipi.it)
+Marco D'Antraccoli, Botanic Garden and Museum, University of Pisa (marco.dantraccoli@unipi.it; https://people.unipi.it/marco_dantraccoli/)

 Giuseppe Antonelli